 It’s easy to think the world is getting worse and worse by the day.
 Just watch the news or any other current affairs program in the media.

-The media focuses on “newsworthy” single events, and single events are often bad — plane crashes, terrorist attacks, natural disasters, wars, and murders.
+The media focuses on “newsworthy” events, and these events are usually bad — plane crashes, wars, natural disasters, and crime.
 Positive developments, on the other hand, happen very slowly and seldom make the headlines in the event-obsessed media.
 And so we develop a distorted sense of reality, such as our perception of world poverty:

 In reality, world poverty is at the lowest point in human history, a fact only 12% of people got right.
 Here is the real picture when it comes to world poverty: